Terri S. Armstrong, Ph.D., ANP-BC, FAAN, FAANP

 Research

-Dr. Armstrong’s Patient Outcomes Research Program is comprised of trans-disciplinary research staff and trainees, including research fellows, post-doctoral fellows, post-baccalaureate fellows, and research associates.
+Dr. Armstrong’s Patient Outcomes Research Program is comprised of transdisciplinary research staff and trainees, including research fellows, postdoctoral fellows, pos-baccalaureate fellows, and research associates.
 Her team brings a translational research approach representing various aspects of patient outcomes research to the Neuro-Oncology Branch (NOB) through preclinical, observational, and interventional studies.
-Previous studies have shed light on the heavy symptom burden on patients with central nervous system (CNS) tumors, which can lead to functional limitations with significant societal, social, emotional, and financial impacts on their lives.
+Previous studies have shed light on the heavy symptom burden experienced by patients with central nervous system (CNS) tumors, which can lead to functional limitations with significant societal, social, emotional, and financial impacts on their lives.

-The first set of studies within Dr. Armstrong’s program focuses on improving understanding of the natural history and outcomes by enrolling every patient that consults with the Branch into a Natural History Study (NHS).
+The first set of studies within Dr. Armstrong’s research program focuses on improving understanding of natural history and outcomes by enrolling every patient that consults with the Branch into the NOB's Natural History Study.
 Results from this study allow the tracking of each patient’s disease trajectory, and record longitudinal clinician-assessed and self-reported data on symptoms and functions.
 A standardized collection of patient-reported outcomes is also included in every clinical trial within the NOB, ensuring that the patient-perceived clinical benefit of all therapeutic trials can be measured.
 Finally, this project also includes the integration of strategic interventions in the form of wearable technologies, mobile application development, and the use of technology to deliver interventions to combat issues—such as scan anxiety or sleep distress—and aid self-management of symptoms.

 The second broad project within Dr. Armstrong’s research program explores the identification of clinical and genomic predictors of toxicity.
 Her previous studies have shown that single-nucleotide polymorphisms can be associated with risk of certain therapeutic-related toxicities occurring with temozolomide use or hypersomnia caused by radiation therapy.
-Development of mouse models to recapitulate radiation-induced hypersomnia (RIH) to elucidate their biologic correlates and study circadian rhythms is an additional aim of this work that may eventually improve outcomes in patients.
+Development of mouse models to recapitulate radiation-induced hypersomnia to elucidate their biologic correlates and study circadian rhythms is an additional aim of this work that may eventually improve outcomes in patients.
 To further this second project, Dr. Armstrong co-leads the NCI-CONNECT (Comprehensive Oncology Network Evaluating Rare CNS Tumors) program with Dr. Mark Gilbert, which aims to advance the understanding of 12 rare adult CNS cancers by establishing and fostering patient-advocacy-provider partnerships and networks to improve approaches to care and treatment.
-The primary objective of NCI-CONNECT is also to identify clinical and genomic factors associated with the risk of developing the respective toxicities in patients.
+A goal of NCI-CONNECT is to identify clinical and genomic factors associated with the risk of developing toxicities in patients.

 Publications